Donepezil and memantine

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use this medicine if you are allergic to donepezil or memantine.
+You should not use donepezil and memantine if you are allergic to donepezil or memantine.

 To make sure donepezil and memantine is safe for you, tell your doctor if you have: